 1. Babe Ruth

-So he was the best Yankee of all-time, that’s not big news – he was the best player of all-time.
+So he was the best Yankee of all-time, that’s not big news: Babe Ruth was the best player of all-time.
 Another way to look at it, through the eyes of WAR, is that Ruth’s Yankee career was twice as valuable as Jeter’s.
 Think about that.
-Put three Ron Guidry’s in your starting rotation for 14 years and you get what Babe Ruth meant to the Yankees, roughly.
+Or: put three Ron Guidry’s in your starting rotation for 14 years and you get what Babe Ruth meant to the Yankees, roughly.